 Please be prepared to have a very different kind of social life in Kenya and to spend time in your community getting to know your neighbors and not necessarily other volunteers or foreigners.
 Your ability to adjust and adapt to new social environments and routines will be an important aspect of your success as a Volunteer.

 Professionalism, Dress, and Behavior

-For women, blouses and skirts or dresses for women are appropriate wear during business hours.
+For women, blouses and skirts or dresses to or below the knees are appropriate wear during business hours.
 Tank tops, see-through blouses, or extremely low-cut blouses are not appropriate attire.
-Jeans should not be worn during business hours unless the conditions of the job assignment or training activity allow it, and never when visiting government offices or the training center.
 Women may not wear casual slacks or jeans during business hours unless the conditions of the training activity or job assignment require it, and never when visiting government offices or the training center.
-Dresses and skirts to or below the knees are appropriate attire for women.
 Shorts may be worn at home, when exercising, or when doing work where Kenyan counterparts are also wearing shorts.
-Your hair should be clean and combed.
+Hair should be clean and combed.